 When using the SDK you need to comply with the Google Maps Platform Terms of Service and ensure that your app complies with applicable laws.
 Note that when using the SDK, your application name and version, authentication information and a cross-application anonymous identifier is automatically sent with each request.

-This conceptual documentation is designed to let you start exploring and developing applications with the Maps SDK for iOS.
-You may also wish to refer to the reference documentation for specific details of classes and methods.
+This conceptual documentation is designed for people familiar with iOS development and object-oriented programming concepts.
+You should also be familiar with Google Maps from a user's point of view.
+It is designed to let you start exploring and developing applications with the Maps SDK for iOS.
+You may also refer to the reference documentation for specific details of classes and methods.

 If you use the Maps SDK for iOS in your application, you must include the attribution text as part of a legal notices section in your application.
 Including legal notices as an independent menu item, or as part of an "About" menu item, is recommended.